 - Nail polish or artificial nails.
 Natural nails must be trimmed; - Strong odors including, but not limited to, scented perfume or lotions, aftershave, hairspray, or offensive body odor; - Chewing gum; - Excessive hair accessories.
-Simple barrettes may be worn; - Visible tattoos cover with fitted clothing (grey or black long sleeves/turtleneck).
-Tattoos on the hand cannot be covered due to the difficulty of proper washing and infection control. - Print or colored undergarments that show through the uniform; - Excessive make-up; - Tobacco use.
+Simple barrettes may be worn; - Excessive make-up; - Tobacco use.
 All clinical facilities are smoke/tobacco free; - Faded, torn, ripped or frayed clothing; - Midriff or off-the-shoulder blouses, sweaters, or dresses; - Low neck lines on dresses, sweaters, or blouses - Short dresses or skirts; dresses and skirts can be not shorter than 2 inches above the knee and not longer than mid-calf (unless established religious customs); - Torn, ripped, or frayed clothing; - Tight, sheer, or revealing clothing; - Clothing with advertisements, sayings, or logos; - Spaghetti strap or strapless shirts or dresses; - Denim jeans; - Shorts or sports attire; - Hats, scarves, caps, bandanas, plastic hair bags/shower caps; unless for medical conditions or safety purposes or established religious customs; - Visible body piercing/jewelry except for ears; one pair of simple earrings and wedding bands are allowed.
 All other piercings and jewelry must be removed; - Open toed or open heeled shoes; - Low riding pants All pants must be worn at the natural waistline.

 Addendum: If the agency's dress code is more restrictive than this policy, the student is expected to comply with the agency's policy.
 Exceptions to or differences in any of the policies may occur in some clinical areas or with individual instructors to meet the clinical experience requirements.

 Students will be notified of any exceptions.
 Faculty may dismiss a student from a clinical setting if the uniform policy is violated.